Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-1995olayiwola/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+Setting Up My Development Environment
+Assignment: Getting My Coding Space Ready

+I'm about to dive into the world of software engineering, and the first step is setting up my development environment.
+This means getting all the tools and software I need to write, test, and manage my code.

+My Plan:

+Choosing My Operating System: I'll pick the OS I feel most comfortable with.
+I'm leaning towards Windows 11 based on the assignment, but I might explore other options.
+Picking My Code Editor: I'll download and install Visual Studio Code.
+It seems like a popular choice with lots of features.
+Version Control: Git is the way to go for tracking changes.
+I'll set it up on my computer and create a GitHub account to store my code online.
+Learning the Language: I'll install Python since it's mentioned in the assignment.
+I might need other languages later, depending on my projects.
+Database Setup (Optional): If my projects require storing data, I'll set up MySQL.
+Virtual Environments (Optional): To keep things organized and avoid conflicts, I might use tools like Docker to create isolated environments for my projects.
+Exploring Extensions: I'll check out the extensions available for Visual Studio Code to make my coding life easier.
+Document Everything: I'll create a detailed guide of my setup process, including screenshots.
+This will help me remember everything and share it with others if needed.
+Deliverables:

+A step-by-step guide to my setup.
+A sample project on GitHub using Git.
+A quick write-up about any challenges I faced and how I solved them.
+I'm excited to start building my coding workspace!
+Let's see how this goes.